PowerClerk Support Center

 PowerClerk allows you to add Sensitive Data Fields to capture sensitive user information, such as Social Security Numbers, which you want to protect against unwarranted disclosure.
 Administrators of your program working with Sensitive Data Fields are required to setup Multi-Factor Authentication (MFA) for their account access in PowerClerk.
 To setup your administrative PowerClerk account accordingly, please navigate to Settings >> My Account >> Set up Multi-Factor Authentication and visit our Support Center article for further information.

-As shown in Figure 17, you can drag a Sensitive Data Field to your Form editor as any other data field:
+As shown in the figure below, you can drag a Sensitive Data Field to your Form editor as any other data field:

 When one of your program administrators with the permission to access Sensitive Data Fields navigates to a Form containing this kind of data field, they will be able to click the Show button to disclose the obfuscated information: